 The Route to Qualification

-The first fellowship exam, the Part 1 FRCOphth Written exam, is a theoretical paper based on the learning outcomes of the OST curriculum that are covered in the first two years of training.
+The Part 1 FRCOphth Written exam, is a theoretical paper based on the learning outcomes of the OST curriculum that are covered in the first two years of training.
 Trainees must pass this exam by the end of the second year of run-through training under the OST.

-The Part 2 FRCOphth Oral exam component is open to candidates who have passed the Part 2 Written Exam.
+The Part 2 FRCOphth Oral exam component is open to candidates who have passed the Part 1 FRCOphth + the Refraction Certificate + the Part 2 FRCOphth Written Exam.
 Similarly to the written component, all trainees will need to pass this exam by the end of year seven of their Ophthalmic Specialist Training programme to be awarded the CCT.

 Frequently Asked Questions (FAQs)